 This one might seem obvious but getting the right size tree is super important.

 If your cat has to squeeze themselves into each perch, they are not going to use the tree.

-The way you make sure this doesn’t happen is by checking the reviews on the product to make sure that other people with large cats have the tree work for them.
+The way you make sure this doesn’t happen is by checking the reviews on the product to make sure that other people with fat cats have the tree work for them.
 Many sellers also specify if the tree is made for large cats.

 You also want to consider size in terms of how much room it takes up.
 It would be a real bummer if the cat tree showed up at your house and you did not have any good place to put it.